-Some individuals have allergies to certain fragrances or other product ingredients.
-If you have such allergies, we recommend that you contact your doctor to discuss these issues further.
-You may also want to contact our consumer product helpline prior to using SC Johnson products that contain these ingredients or fragrances, and the helpline staff can help you determine which ones would be best for you.
-You can reach them at 1-800-558-5252.
+Some individuals have allergies to certain ingredients.
+If you have such allergies, we recommend you contact your physician to discuss further.
+You may also want to contact our consumer product helpline prior to using SC Johnson products, and they can help you determine which ones would be options for you.
+You can reach them at 800-558-5252.

 Why do you use fragrances in your products?